jcoreio/redux-form-numeric-field/README.md

 #### `validate?: Validator | Array<Validator>`

-Unlike a normal `Field`, `NumericField` will call your validators with the normalized number from `normalizeNumber`.
+Unlike a normal `Field`, `NumericField` will call your validators with the normalized value from `normalizeNumber`.
 If its value is an invalid number but not whitespace, it will produce a "must be a number" validation error without calling your own validators.